LiDAR + Camera Data Fusion on KITTI

 % end

-LiDAR point cloud projected onto the camera image, with colors indicating distance
+The fusion result of LiDAR point cloud projected onto the camera image; color indicates distance